smart-edge-open/ido-specs/doc/core-network/openness_upf.md

     af:0a.1 Ethernet controller: Intel Corporation Ethernet Virtual Function 700 Series (rev 02)
     ```

 3. Enable the vfio-pci/igb-uio driver on the node.
-The below example shows enabling of the igb_uio driver
+The below example shows the enabling of the `igb_uio` driver:

     ```bash
     ne-node# /opt/dpdk-18.11.6/usertools/dpdk-devbind.py -b igb_uio 0000:af:0a.0